TACC/tissue-data-explorer/README.md

 2. Add a `.env` file to the `config_portal` folder.
 See `.env.example` for format.

 3. Create a volume called `config-data-dev`.
 If you want to use the test data provided with this environment, populate the volume with the data from the `start` folder.
-Otherwise you can copy in other data.
+Otherwise you can create an empty environment by populating the volume with the data from the `min` folder.

    ```
    docker volume create config-data-dev